dart-archive/www.dartlang.org/src/site/_includes/language-tour/2-variables/index.markdown

 #### Optional types

-You have the optional of adding static types to your variable declarations:
+You have the option of adding static types to your variable declarations:

 {% pretty_code dart 0 %}
 String name = 'Bob';